 B. The behavior he exhibited despite his religious knowledge suggests that he was spiritually ignorant.

-C. I am not surprised that God called him a fool.
+C. I am not surprised that Luke called him the rich fool.
 He had religious knowledge but did not live up to it.

 Condition your plans in God’s Will